Stock Counting Drones

 Excessive workload and safety issues in inventory checks

 Considering warehouse management and inventory counting, the I4.0 revolution is just about to develop proper solutions.
-Most of the warehouses in the globe still use manual technics for the inventory audit process.
+Most of the warehouses in the globe still use manual techniques for the inventory audit process.
 Hence, suffer from inefficient, risky, and costly procedures.
 Inspector Stock has been developed for “safer, faster but accurate” processes in the warehouses.
-Integrated processor and navigation core enable 2x faster checks without a physical or systematical change in facilities.
-Cycle countings, complete inventory audit, empty & full slot detection, and missing pallets are some features of Inspector Stock in warehouse management.
+Integrated processor and navigation core enable 2x faster checks without a physical or systematic change in facilities.
+Cycle counting, complete inventory audit, empty & full slot detection, and missing pallets are some features of Inspector Stock in warehouse management.

 Start revolution in the warehouses

 Due to its high processing power, Inspector Stock can control more than one parameter at the same time comparing with common techniques.
 Recognition of the multiple products/barcodes, empty&full slot information, and pallet type can easily be extracted from only one image.